nodejs/node/doc/api/url.markdown

     Example: `'http:'`

-* `slashes`: The protocol requires slashes after the colon
+* `slashes`: The protocol requires slashes after the colon.

     Example: true or false